webfactory/WebfactoryPolyglotBundle/README.md

 ### Step 2) Create the Translation Entity

 1. Create a class for the translation entity.
-As for the name, we suggest suffixing your main entity's name with "Translation".
-It has to contain all translated properties with regular Doctrine annotations (e.g. `@ORM\Column(type="text")`).
+As for the name, we suggest suffixing your main entity's name with `Translation`.
+It has to contain fields for all the fields in your main entity that are to be translated.
+Declare these fields as regular Doctrine ORM column, using plain column types like `text` (e.g. `@ORM\Column(type="text")`).
-2. If you choose to name your back reference `entity` as we did in the example, you may want to extend `\Webfactory\Bundle\PolyglotBundle\Entity\BaseTranslation` to save yourself the hassle of rewriting some meta data and a getter.
-But extending this class is not necessary!
+   You may want to extend `\Webfactory\Bundle\PolyglotBundle\Entity\BaseTranslation` to save yourself some boilerplate code, but extending this class is not necessary.
-3. To implement the one-to-many relationship, the translation entity needs to reference to the original entity.
+2. To implement the one-to-many relationship, the translation entity needs to reference to the original entity.
-   In our example, this is the `$entity` field.
+   In the following example, this is the `$entity` field.

-Your code should look like this:
+Your code should look similar to this:

 ```php
 <?php